-The Academy is fully operational, but all staff members are currently working remotely.
-We can be reached via phone and email via the regular contact information.
+The Academy is fully operational, with staff members now working flexibly, both in the office and remotely.
+We can be reached via phone and email via our regular contact information.

-Our Fellowship election and selection for the Jian Zhou Medal will proceed and we are working with selection committees and referees to accommodate the challenges now presented by COVID-19, including by extending deadlines where possible.
+Our Fellowship election and selection for the Jian Zhou Medal will proceed, and we are working with nominators, selection committees and referees to accommodate the challenges presented by COVID-19.
 We are liaising with them directly, but queries can be emailed to [email protected].